CasperLabs/client-py/README.md

 # CasperLabs Python Client API library and command line tool

+# Change we don't need to test CI.

 `casperlabs-client` is a Python package consisting of
 - a client library `casperlabs_client` that can be used to interact with a [CasperLabs](https://casperlabs.io/) node